-Planning level cost estimates of all the projects identified in the plan, excluding the overpasses, are \$62 million.
-The overpasses are \$24 million.
+Planning level cost estimates of all the projects identified in the plan, excluding the overpasses, are 62 million.
+The overpasses are 24 million.
 Questions were taken and appropriately answered.
-Caroline Lanford made a motion to approve the draft plan.
-It was seconded by Cory Martens and passed with a unanimous vote.
+Tammy Vrana made a motion to approve the draft plan.
+It was seconded by Bill Jonson and passed with a 20 - 2 vote (opposed by Duncan Kovar and Lee Allen).

-8. RESILIENT TAMPA BAY: TRANSPORTATION
+7. RESILIENT TAMPA BAY: TRANSPORTATION

 Mr. Chatman shared a presentation with the committee to discuss climate hazards.
 Staff was fortunate to work with partner MPO's in Pasco and Hillsborough Counties to receive a Federal Highway Administration (FHA) grant to study the resiliency of the transportation network.
 This has been a two-year educational effort.
-Looking at climate hazards, there are two tide-gauge stations in Pinellas County, and they have been monitoring tide activity since the 1940's.
+Looking at climate hazards, there are two tide-gauge stations in Pinellas County, and they have been monitoring tide-gauges since the 1940's.
 They have indicated that Pinellas County has been experiencing four inches of sea level rise the last 34 years and this has accelerated since the previous 34 years.
 The impacts of storm surge and coastal flooding require a conversation about infrastructure planning and how to make it more resilient.
 This project looked at three climate stressors.
 One of them was sea-level rise in 2045.
 For this, NOAA high- and intermediate-low curves and the rate of sea-level rise based on different factors was considered.
-Another stressor was increased precipitation for two rainfall events, 9-inches in 24 hours and 33-inches in 72 hours.
-And finally, storm surge for category one, three and five hurricane scenarios were evaluated.
-Applying these stress factors to the transportation network, the regional planning council did an economic analysis and developed some adaptation and mitigation strategies that were studied over the twelve months of the project to produce a final report.
-The simulations showed that in 2045 there is a little over two feet in sea-level rise.
-Mr. Chatman continued that with this information, the project team was able to map out what the impacts of the storm surge would be on certain road corridors selected by each of the participating counties.
-Each of them identified two corridors.
+Another stressor was increased precipitation for two rainfall events, 9-inches in 24 hours and 33inches in 72 hours.
+And finally, storm surge for a category one, three and five hurricane scenarios were evaluated.
+Applying these stress factors to the transportation network, the regional planning council did an economic analysis and developed some adaptation and mitigation strategies that were executed over the twelve months of the project to produce a final report.
+The simulations showed that in the planning year of 2045, the NOAA data shows a little over two feet in sea-level rise.
+Mr. Chatman continued that with this information, the project team was able to map out what the impacts of the storm surge on the transportation.
+Each of the three counties participating in the project identified two corridors for continual adaptation and mitigation strategy study.
 Pasco County selected a portion of S.R.54 from US19 to the Suncoast Parkway and US19 from S.R.54 to S.R.52.
 Pinellas County selected a portion of Gulf Boulevard in Madeira Beach and Roosevelt Boulevard from Ulmerton Road to Gandy Boulevard.
 Hillsborough selected Gandy Boulevard from 4th Street to South Dale Mabry Highway and a portion of Big Bend Road from US-41 to 1-75.
 Questions were taken and appropriately answered.